Low-energy $e^+\,e^-\to\gamma\,\gamma$ at NNLO in QED: Results

 Thus, we request at least two photons with energy larger than $E_\gamma^{\text{min}}$ in an angular range determined by $\theta_\gamma^{\text{min}}$ and $\theta_\gamma^{\text{max}}$.
 The acollinearity $\xi\equiv |\theta_+ + \theta_- - 180^\circ|$ of the two most energetic photons satisfying these cuts must be smaller than $\xi^{\text{max}}$.
 These cuts correspond precisely to cuts used in~\cite{Balossini:2008xr}, with the results reported in~\cite{WorkingGrouponRadiativeCorrections:2010bjp}.

 Our results are summarised in Table~\ref{tab:totXS} and compared to~\cite{Balossini:2008xr}.
+Independently of the centre-of-mass energy, each configuration required a running time of 0.06 CPU-years.
 The NLO results agree within 0.01\% and the corrections are between $6-8$\%.
 Beyond NLO, there are physical differences between \cite{Balossini:2008xr} and our results.
 We have included the full $\cO(\alpha^2)$ NNLO corrections, whereas in~\cite{Balossini:2008xr} photonic corrections beyond NLO have been implemented with a parton-shower approach.
 Thus, VP, LbL, and some non-logarithmic $\cO(\alpha^2)$ corrections are missing in \cite{Balossini:2008xr}.
 On the other hand, they resum the leading-logarithmic corrections from multiple photon emission and, hence, include dominant terms of photonic corrections also beyond NNLO.
 Rather than comparing the best predictions it is thus more informative to compare the exact photonic NNLO corrections $\sigma^{(2,\gamma)}$ with the parton-shower induced contributions beyond NLO.
 In the notation of \cite{Balossini:2008xr}, where $\sigma^\text{NLO}_\alpha$ is used for $\sigma_1$, they are given by $\sigma_\text{exp}-\sigma_1$.
 As can be seen from Table~\ref{tab:totXS}, the two approaches agree within $10-20$\% and give beyond-NLO photonic corrections of the order of $0.2-0.5$\%.
 Taking into account the $\cO(\alpha^2)$ suppression, this results in differences of the order of 0.05\%.

 In \mcmule{} also further NNLO corrections are included.
 In particular, there are VP corrections due to an electron loop, $\sigma^{(2,\text{VP}e)}$.
 These corrections are negative and about 20\% of $\sigma^{(2,\gamma)}$, becoming slightly more important for increasing $\sqrt{s}$.
 Including $\sigma^{(2,\text{VP}e)}$ in the \mcmule{} result leads to near-perfect agreement with the parton-shower result, but this agreement is accidental.
 The VP corrections with heavier particles in the loop, $\sigma^{(2,\text{VP}\mu\tau)}$ and $\sigma^{(2,\text{VP}h)}$, are strongly suppressed for the small centre-of-mass energies considered here.
 Even for $\sqrt{s}=10\,\GeV$ they are about a factor 100 smaller than $\sigma^{(2,\text{VP}e)}$.
 Thus, they can be safely neglected.
 In fact, they are smaller than the numerical differences of the NLO results.
 This also holds for light-by-light contributions with an electron in the loop, $\sigma^{(2,\text{LbL}e)}$ and $\sigma^{(2,\text{rLbL}e)}$.
 These results fully justify the neglect of the corresponding contributions with heavier leptons or hadrons in the loop.